Joint Life Annuity Calculator

 total number of payments = payment frequency × average life expectancy

-monthly interest rate = annual interest rate / payment frequency
+periodic interest rate = annual interest rate / payment frequency

-present value = monthly payment × ((1 - (1 + monthly interest rate)^-total number of payments) / monthly interest rate)
+present value = payment × ((1 - (1 + periodic rate)^(-total payments)) / periodic rate)

 💡 As part of your broader retirement strategy, use our IRA Contribution Calculator with Limits to maximize your tax-advantaged savings each year.

-Valuing a Joint Life Annuity for a Retired Couple
+Worked Example: Valuing a Joint Life Annuity

 Let's calculate the present value for a couple with the following parameters: